It may not change how many points you get but everyone loves a big win in football and the Premier League is no

 BEST RESULT: 8-0 v Wigan Athletic (May 9, 2010) and v Aston Villa (December 23, 2012)

-Following the takeover by Roman Abramovich prior to the 2003/04 campaign Chelsea have transformed from being an also-ran into a juggernaut.
-Despite the many managerial changes, the Stamford Bridge-based club continue to pick up silverware.
+Despite the many managerial changes at Chelsea, the Stamford Bridge-based club continue to pick up silverware.
 The first two years of the 2010s saw them flex their muscles on the pitch; beating Wigan 8-0 before allowing Villa to suffer that same fate.
 All-time top scorer, and former boss, Frank Lampard would strike in both games.

 — Premier League (@premierleague) May 12, 2019

 WORST RESULT: 6-0 v Manchester City (February 10, 2019)

 Before the appointment (and sacking) of Lampard, Maurizio Sarri had been expected to be at Stamford Bridge for the long haul.
 However, indifferent results and performances midway through the 2018/19 season put his future into serious jeopardy, matters weren’t helped when Manchester City ruthlessly brushed them aside 6-0, their worst league defeat since Nottingham Forest thumped them 7-0 in April 1991.

 BEST RESULT: 5-0 v Leicester City (April 28, 2018)